KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + ***Create a layer for your new distro***: Create your distribution layer so that you can keep your Metadata and code for the distribution separate.
 It is strongly recommended that you create and use your own layer for configuration and code.
 Using your own layer as compared to just placing configurations in a ``local.conf`` configuration file makes it easier to reproduce the same build configuration when using multiple build machines.
 See the "使用bitbake-layers脚本创建通用Layer" section for information on how to quickly set up a layer.

 + ***Create the distribution configuration file***: The distribution configuration file needs to be created in the `conf/distro` directory of your layer.
-You need to name it using your distribution name (e.g. `mydistro.conf`).
+You need to name it using your distribution name (例如 `mydistro.conf`).

      > Note
      > The DISTRO variable in your `local.conf` file determines the name of your distribution.